-- Formulation of financial reconstruction plan (approval by assembly), obligatory request for external auditing. - The fiscal reconstruction plan can seek consultations and agreement from MIC Minister.
+- ◆ Formulation of financial reconstruction plan (approval by assembly), obligatory request for external auditing. - ◆ The fiscal reconstruction plan can seek consultations and agreement from MIC Minister. - ◆ If fiscal management is deemed not to conform with the plan, etc., budget changes, etc. are recommended by MIC Minister.